Best things to do in Dublin in 2 days

 Make the most of your trip and follow our weekend in Dublin itinerary.

-If you are only coming for a short period, 1 day trip or weekend away then forget the bus trips out to the West Coast!
+However, if you are only coming for a short period, 1 day trip or weekend away then there is still plenty you can and must do in Dublin on your short stay.

 Read on to find out what to see in Dublin, Ireland in 2 days.